 Your renewal invitation quote is generated around 25 days before the renewal date.
 Your renewal quote will be loaded into your online account where you can view and accept your renewal.
 If you chose to receive your documents by post, it may take up to 7 working days to reach you.
 Once you've received your renewal pack, check all the details are still correct.
-If you would like to make any changes, or to discuss your renewal with a member of the team, call us on 0333 070 2561.
+If you would like to make any changes, or to discuss your renewal with a member of the team, contact us via live chat.

 Q. Is there a RAC Black Box app?

 Yes.
 If you have RAC Black Box Car Insurance, you need to download the RAC Black Box app to monitor your driving behaviour as soon as your policy starts.

 It’s a quick and easy way to check your Driver Score, as well as your car’s health and journey details.
 Find out how to download the driver app.